avble/py-demo-blog/readme.md

 database such as PostgresSQL, MySQL, sqlite3, etc have its own implementation.
 For this demonstration of blog web-application, the sqlite3 is selected.

+For Front-end:
++ At the time of writing, python does not have the built-in library for template rendering.
+Fortunately, Jinja2 library is one candidate for redering the template.

 Talk is always cheaper than the actual works.